Are stables classed as agricultural buildings?

 Remember, you will also need to request a change of use permission if you want to use existing agricultural land for any purpose other than an agricultural one.
 This includes converting existing outbuildings into stables, building new structures on the land, and converting the daily use of the land from private to commercial purposes.
 In short, you will need change of use permissions for stables if you want to:

-When permissions are granted and the time comes to think about the design and build of your new stable or mobile field shelter, we’d love to offer our 40 years’ experience within the bespoke timber buildings and horse stables niche to you.
+When permissions are granted and the time comes to think about the design and build of your new stable or mobile field shelter, we’d love to offer our 40 years’ experience within the bespoke timber buildings and wooden horse stables niche to you.
+We specialise in timber structures in Hampshire and the surrounding areas.
 We’re always at the end of the line if you want to chat through your requirements.
 We can offer expert planning advice too if you’re still unsure of what is expected.

 Your free brochure